grokhi/delivery-service/README.md

    docker-compose up
    ```

-**Warning**: MySQL may not recognize the database in some cases, causing errors for SQLAlchemy ORM to fetch data from the table.
+**Warning**: MySQL may not recognize the database (fetching `localhost` instead of `delivery`) in some cases, causing errors for SQLAlchemy ORM to fetch data from the table.
 Docker support is not fully stable, so running the service locally is recommended.

 ## API Endpoints